cl4612688/WioSwitch-v1.0/README.md

 Now plug the ESP8266 board into your Mac using the micro USB cable

-In my example I use NodeMCU 12-F, you can use any board you like
+In my case I use NodeMCU 12-F, you can use any board you like

 Click on upload